Pomax/are-we-flying/docs/index.md

 }).addTo(map);
 ```

-With a quick look at that `waitFor` function:
+With a quick look at that `waitFor` function in `public/js/utils.js`:

 ```javascript
 // Return a promise that doesn't resolve until `fn()` returns a truthy value, or we run out of retries.